Skip to main content

 Do IT professionals get good life insurance rates?

-Does my specific IT role matter, developer, sysadmin, manager?
+Does my specific IT role matter, developer, sysadmin, or manager?

-Insurers ask about your health, not specifically about your sitting habits.
-But the health impacts of prolonged sitting, weight, blood pressure, cholesterol, back pain, show up in the medical questions.
-If you've been flagged for any of these by your GP, disclose them.
-Regular exercise works in your favour.
+Insurers ask about your health rather than your sitting habits directly, but the health effects of prolonged sitting (weight, blood pressure, cholesterol, and back pain) show up through the medical questions.
+If your GP has flagged any of these, disclose them.
+Regular exercise generally works in your favour.
+Being honest here helps make sure your cover holds up if you ever need to claim.

-Yes, if you've seen a doctor about burnout, anxiety, depression, or stress, it needs to be disclosed.
-IT work can be relentless with on-call rosters, incident response, and deadline pressure.
-Insurers understand professional stress.
-Disclosing honestly is always better than hiding it.
+Yes.
+If you have seen a doctor about burnout, anxiety, depression, or stress, it needs to be disclosed.
+IT work can be relentless, with on-call rosters, incident response, and deadline pressure, and insurers understand professional stress.
+Insurers assess these histories differently, so an older, resolved episode may be viewed more favourably by some than others.
+Disclosing honestly is always better than leaving it out.

-Being a contractor doesn't affect life insurance premiums, the occupation assessment is the same.
-But it does make income protection more relevant, since you don't have employer sick leave or redundancy protection.
-Many IT contractors get income protection alongside life insurance.
-We can quote both together.
+Being a contractor does not change your life insurance premium, since the occupation assessment is the same.
+It does make income protection more relevant, because you do not have employer sick leave or redundancy protection to fall back on.
+Many IT contractors hold income protection alongside life insurance, and we can quote both together.

 Why do quotes vary so much for the same IT role?

-The qualification-and-income split is the dominant driver.
-Encompass, NEOS, and Futura each have two side-by-side rows for the same role: a degree-qualified or higher-earning IT analyst, programmer, or consultant lands at WCP (their top tier), while the same role without a relevant degree and earning below $120,000 lands at WCA, a step down.
-AIA splits the same way at A2 versus A3.
-ClearView uses two income thresholds ($80,000 and $125,000) rather than one, so the spread between insurers is wider for IT professionals in the $80,000-$125,000 band.
-Comparing across the panel is the only reliable way to see the spread for your specific income, qualification, and role mix.
+Your qualifications and income are the dominant drivers.
+Several insurers use two side-by-side categories for the same role: a degree-qualified or higher-earning IT analyst, programmer, or consultant lands in the top tier, while the same role without a relevant degree and below an income threshold lands a step down.
+The income level that unlocks the top tier differs between insurers, so the spread is widest for professionals whose income sits in the middle of that range.
+Comparing across the panel is the reliable way to see the spread for your specific income, qualification, and role.

-I have a tertiary qualification but earn less than $120,000, where do I land?
+I have a tertiary qualification but a modest income.
+Where do I land?

 Does my specific IT role really change the rating, developer vs sysadmin vs tech support?

-For most desk-based IT professional roles the difference is small to moderate, but it is not zero.
-AIA classifies software engineer, computer programmer, applications programmer, applications system designer, applications systems analyst, computer systems analyst, network/systems engineer, business systems analyst, network analyst, network designer, and network programmer all at A2 when qualified (or A3 when not).
-Systems administrator sits at A3 at AIA.
-Computer Technician drops further to B1 because of the hardware-handling component.
-Telecommunications line and cable work is treated as heavy manual and may be uninsurable for income protection.
+For most desk-based IT roles the difference is small to moderate, but it is not zero.
+Pure-office roles such as software engineer, programmer, systems analyst, and network engineer are generally treated similarly and favourably.
+A hands-on computer technician usually sits a little heavier because of the hardware-handling element.
+Telecommunications line and cabling work is treated as heavy manual and may be hard to cover for income protection.
+If your role mixes desk and field work, mention the split when you quote.

-Insurers ask about overall health rather than your sitting hours directly, but the health markers that correlate with prolonged sitting show up in the medical questions: weight, blood pressure, cholesterol, blood sugar, back pain, neck and shoulder problems, and any cardiovascular or metabolic diagnoses.
-The Zurich adviser guide explicitly applies a 50-hour weekly cap when calculating insurable income, so an IT professional working 60 hours per week including unpaid on-call may have their insurable income pro-rated down for income protection sizing.
+Insurers ask about your overall health rather than your sitting hours directly, but the health markers that often go with prolonged sitting show up in the medical questions: weight, blood pressure, cholesterol, blood sugar, back pain, neck and shoulder problems, and any heart or metabolic diagnoses.
+One thing to note: when sizing income protection, insurers cap the weekly hours they count, so very long hours including unpaid on-call may not all be counted towards your insurable income.

-IT contractors can obtain income protection, but the income-evidence requirements differ from a PAYG salary application.
-Insurers typically ask for 24 months of tax returns, accountant-prepared profit and loss statements, business activity statements (BAS) for ABN holders, and evidence of recent client contracts.
-Net business income, calculated after legitimate business expenses but before personal income tax, is usually the insurable amount.
-The white-collar lump-sum discount available at several panel insurers (a 7.5% discount on Life, TPD, and Critical Illness combined) is generally accessible to qualifying IT contractors.
+IT contractors can get income protection, but the income evidence differs from a salaried application.
+Insurers typically ask for around two years of tax returns, accountant-prepared profit and loss statements, business activity statements if you hold an ABN, and evidence of recent client contracts.
+Your net business income, after legitimate expenses but before personal tax, is usually the insurable amount.
+A small discount that some insurers apply when you bundle lump-sum covers is generally available to qualifying IT contractors.

-Any treated musculoskeletal condition needs to be disclosed, including repetitive strain injury (RSI), carpal tunnel syndrome, tendinitis, tennis elbow, chronic neck or shoulder pain, lower back issues, and any condition for which you have seen a GP, physiotherapist, chiropractor, osteopath, or specialist.
-Resolved single-episode conditions with no ongoing symptoms and no current treatment are generally underwritten without loading.
-Recurrent or chronic conditions, ongoing treatment, prescribed pain medication, or any imaging showing nerve compression or disc pathology will be assessed more carefully.
+Any treated musculoskeletal condition needs to be disclosed, including repetitive strain injury, carpal tunnel, tendinitis, tennis elbow, chronic neck or shoulder pain, lower-back issues, and anything you have seen a GP, physiotherapist, chiropractor, osteopath, or specialist about.
+A resolved single episode with no ongoing symptoms and no current treatment is generally covered without an added premium.
+Recurring or chronic conditions, ongoing treatment, prescribed pain medication, or imaging showing nerve compression or disc changes will be assessed more carefully.

-Yes, any consultation with a GP, counsellor, psychologist, or psychiatrist about burnout, anxiety, depression, stress, sleep problems, or any other mental health concern should be disclosed honestly when asked.
-IT is well-recognised for relentless on-call rosters, overnight deployment windows, incident-response cycles, and deadline-driven workload.
-Each insurer assesses these differently: some are more accommodating of historical, resolved episodes than others, and some apply standard terms while others may apply a temporary loading or a mental-health exclusion for recent acute episodes.
+Yes.
+Any consultation with a GP, counsellor, psychologist, or psychiatrist about burnout, anxiety, depression, stress, sleep problems, or any other mental health concern should be disclosed honestly when asked.
+IT is well known for relentless on-call rosters, overnight deployment windows, and deadline-driven workloads.
+Insurers assess these histories differently: some are more accommodating of older, resolved episodes, and while some apply standard terms, others may apply a temporary loading or a mental-health exclusion for recent episodes.

 General Advice Warning: The information on this page is general in nature and does not take into account your personal objectives, financial situation, or needs.
 Before making any decisions, consider whether the information is appropriate for your circumstances and read the relevant Product Disclosure Statement (PDS).